Purchases made through links earn us a small commission, at no extra cost to you.

 Tips for Visiting Toshogu Shrine in Nikko

-- Admission to Toshogu Shrine is ¥1,300.
-According to the shrine’s website, it looks as though there’s only one price to see all areas of the shrine, and no additional ticket to see the Sleeping Cat carving, like when we were there.
+Admission Fees: Admission to Toshogu Shrine is ¥1,300.
+According to the shrine’s website, it looks as though there’s no additional ticket to see the sleeping cat carving, like when we were there.
 There is an extra fee to visit the treasure hall or you can buy a combination ticket that includes both the shrine and treasure hall.